 Embrace the unique blend of Italian and German traditions while joining in the festive cheer that brings people together during this special time of year.

 Bolzano Christmas Market 2023

 Wandering through Bolzano Christmas Market, you’ll be amazed by the diverse array of artisan crafts and traditional gifts on display.

-Make sure to sample the delicious regional delicacies like vin brulè (mulled wine) and freshly made strudel to indulge your taste buds.
+To indulge your taste buds, make sure to sample delicious regional delicacies like vin brulè (mulled wine) and freshly made strudel.

 While you’re there, don’t miss the chance to attend live music performances by local artists, filling the frosty air with festive tunes.